Southern Asia 1917: Sinai Campaign and Battle of Aqaba

 The area under direct British rule is known as British India and made up of presidencies and provinces - a presidency simply being the name for an older province.

 Outside British India, but often included within the sphere of the presidencies/provinces, are the hundreds of protectorates or 'princely states'.
 These are indirectly ruled states, the largest being Hyderabad, Kashmir, and Mysore.
 The others are either collected into agencies - which may in turn contain other smaller agencies - or fall under the sway of the provinces.

 6 Apr 1917 US declaration of war on Germany▲

 On 2 April 1917, United States President Woodrow Wilson asked a special joint session of the US Congress to declare war on the German Empire.
 Congress obliged by declaring war on the 6th, with the resolution passing 82 to 6 in the Senate and 373 to 50 in the House.

 19 Apr–31 Oct 1917 Stalemate in Southern Palestine▲

-After being beaten back in the First and Second Battles of Gaza, the British Egyptian Expeditionary Force settles into a standoff against the Ottoman Army along the Gaza-Beersheba line.
-For six months, neither side is able to force the other to withdraw or mount any substantial attacks.
-The stalemate is finally broken on October 31, when the British launch an offensive against Beersheba.
+After being beaten back in the First and Second Battles of Gaza, the British Egyptian Expeditionary Force settled into a standoff against the Ottoman Army along the Gaza-Beersheba line.
+For six months, neither side was able to force the other to withdraw or mount any substantial attacks.
+The stalemate was finally broken on October 31, when the British launched an offensive against Beersheba.

 27 Jun 1917 Greeks enter World War I▲